vic-ma/howtodismantle.github.io/_posts/2026-01-30-The-Weigh-Forward-Connecting-CAS-PDN-Scales-to-Peakboard.md

 ## Install the CAS extension

-The first step is to install the [CAS extension](https://templates.peakboard.com/extensions/CAS/index).
-You can install it directly from Peakboard Designer:
+Our first step is to install the [CAS extension](https://templates.peakboard.com/extensions/CAS/index).
+We do this directly from Peakboard Designer:

 ![CAS Extension Setup - PDN and PB2 Scale Types with ECR Protocols](/assets/2026-01-30/cas-extension-scale-setup.png)

-To check out the documentation and source code, visit the [CAS extension GitHub](https://github.com/Peakboard/PeakboardExtensions/tree/master/CAS).
+To check out the documentation and source code, go to the [CAS extension GitHub](https://github.com/Peakboard/PeakboardExtensions/tree/master/CAS).

-##
+## Add a CAS data source

+Next, we create a CAS data source.
+As of early 2026, the CAS extension has four data sources to choose from---providing support for two scale series (PDN and PB2) and two PCR protocols for each series:
+* PDN ECR Typ 12
+* PDN ECR Typ 16
+* PB2-Serial
+* PB2-BLE (Bluetooth)

 Once installed, there are four different list types available.
 As of the beginning of 2026, there are two series of scales supported: PDN and PB2.
 Each of them supports two different types of ECR protocols.
 For the PDN series, we will use the ECR 14 protocol.